All enquiries should be directed to the Central Enrolment Officer:

 Children who will have their fourth birthday by 30 April in the year of attendance at a state-funded kindergarten are eligible for enrolment.

-Applications for "Early Start" kindergarten are open to children who are three (3) years old.
+Applications for "Early Start" kindergarten are open to children who turn three (3) years old by 30 April in the year they are attending kindergarten and who:

 Applications for the initial allocation of places close on 31 July of the year prior to the year of attendance at kindergarten.